Pando (tree): Discovery, naming and verification

 Work by Fishlake National Forest to understand and protect the tree began in 1987, according to interviews and articles written by Fishlake Forest as well as accounts gathered by Friends of Pando.
 Based on Barnes and Kempermans's 1976 paper noting Pando's discovery, Michael Grant, Jeffrey Mitton, and Yan Linhart of the University of Colorado at Boulder re-examined the clone in 1992 and described Pando as a single male aspen clone based on its morphological characteristics such as pollen production, leaves, and root structure.
 Michael Grant named the tree "Pando" which is Latin for "I spread" in an editorial which was later published in Discover Magazine.
 A large-scale genetic sampling and analysis was published in 2008 by Jennifer DeWoody, Karen Mock, Valerie Hipkins, and Carol Rowe.
-The research team's genetic study confirmed morphological analysis by Barnes and Kemperman as well as Mitton, Grant and Linhart thus, verifying Pando's size and scale of operation.
+The research team's genetic study confirmed morphological analysis by Barnes and Kemperman as well as Mitton, Grant and Linhart, thus verifying Pando's size and scale of operation.

 Closeup of a Pando trunk with early autumn colors.

 Research and protection

+Utah State Route 25, with Pando's trunks on both sides of the road.

-In late 1987, Fishlake National Forest began work to remove diseased trees and promote new growth using coppicing (a form of mechanical stimulation), which works by simultaneously removing diseased stems, and in the process, stimulating the hormone response that spurs new growth.
+In late 1987, Fishlake National Forest began work to remove diseased trees and promote new growth using coppicing (a form of mechanical stimulation), which works by removing diseased stems, that in turn, stimulates a regenerative hormone response which spurs new growth.
 In 1993, Fishlake National Forest began work on the "Aspen Regeneration Project", installing fences to help control deer and elk who threatened to destroy the productive results of work to spur and protect new growth.
-Today, acres of Pando is protected by 8-foot fences to control populations of mule deer (Odocoileus hemionus) and elk (Cervus canadensis), and to control human uses, such as permitted grazing by domestic cattle (Bos taurus).
-Additional fencing protections were added in 2025 bringing approximately 80% of Pando's landmass into protective care while also creating two wildlife management bulwarks with Utah Highway 25 which bisects the tree, as a focal point for additional measures in future projects via the use of cattle guards and other non-violent hazing methods.
+Today, approximately 84 acres of Pando is protected by 8-foot wildlife controls, which work to control populations of mule deer (Odocoileus hemionus) and elk (Cervus canadensis), and to control human uses, such as off-road recreation and formerly permitted grazing by domestic cattle (Bos taurus).
+Additional fencing protections were added in 2025 bringing approximately 80% of Pando's landmass into protective care while also creating two simplified wildlife management bulwarks to move animals around the tree's landmass.